YiLin-Zhuang/ZYLKit/README.md

 ## License

-zwlKitPublic is available under the MIT license.
+ZYLKit is available under the MIT license.
 See the LICENSE file for more info.